nounish/botswarm/README.md

 } = BotSwarm({ ... });

 const {
-  ethereumClients, // Viem public clients for each chain ethereumWallets, // Viem wallet clients for each chain
+  clients, // Viem public clients for each chain wallets, // Viem wallet clients for each chain
   contracts: config.contracts, // User defined contracts
   tasks, // Tasks that are currently executing rescheduled, // Tasks that have been rescheduled